Exploratory Laparotomy CPT Code

-(2022) Exploratory Laparotomy CPT Code 49000 – Description, Guidelines, Reimbursement & Modifiers
+Exploratory Laparotomy CPT Code 49000 | Description, Guidelines, Reimbursement & Clinical Examples

+The Exploratory Laparotomy CPT code is 49000.
+The Physician makes a large incision into the abdomen of the patient.
 Exploratory Laparotomy is done to diagnose the cause of problems like abdominal pain, bleeding, and therapeutics of the abdominal region.

-Exploratory Laparotomy CPT Code
+Exploratory Laparotomy CPT Code | Description & Explanation

-There are the following organs that include in Exploratory Laparotomy:
+The following organs included in Exploratory Laparotomy:

 • Lymph nodes